News

 Since 2002, Cynnal Cymru has paved the way for sustainable development in Wales.
 We aim to help organisations create a fairer and more secure future for all through training, consultancy, research, and facilitation.
 A fair and secure future is sustainable and climate literate, which is why we provide training and consultancy as a partner of the Carbon Literacy Project and across other sustainability areas.
 Our Fair Work team help businesses create fairer working practices as the Welsh accreditor of the real Living Wage.

-National Infrastructure Commission for Wales (NICW) launches research project into climate change and engagement with the public Read More »
+National Infrastructure Commission for Wales (NICW) launches climate research project Read More »

 Cynnal Cymru welcomes two new staff members